One data analyst learner can create real business impact:

 What delivery options do you offer?

 We tailor our delivery to your workforce needs.
-This ranges from from independent, immersive elearning supported by EDUKATE.AI through to tailored bootcamps to our structured Fellowship and Apprenticeship programmes.
+This ranges from from independent, immersive elearning supported by EDUKATE.AI through to tailored bootcamps, to our structured apprenticeship programmes.
 The Level 4 Data Analyst Apprenticeship is available to learners based in England.

 Are you able to tailor the programme to the organisation and sector?

 Yes.
 We work with our clients to contextualise our programmes to their organisation and sectors they operate in.
 We do this through tailored hackathons, bespoke assignments and guest lectures from industry experts.
-We also work with a range of partners to create bespoke programmes for sectors including health and journalism.
+We also work with a range of partners to create bespoke programmes for sector, such as health and journalism.

 What is an apprenticeship?

-The Cambridge Spark Data Analyst Apprenticeship runs 14 months plus 3 months End Point Assessment and includes a minimum of 20% off-the-job training, enabling a blended approach between theory and practical-learning.
+The Cambridge Spark Data Analyst Apprenticeship runs 14 months plus a 3-month end-point assessment and includes a minimum of 6 hours per week off-the-job training, enabling a blended approach between theory and practical-learning.

 What is the Apprenticeship Levy?

-The UK government’s Apprenticeship Levy scheme came into effect in April 2017 as a way to drive investment in strengthening the country’s skills base.
+The UK government introduced the Apprenticeship Levy scheme in April 2017 as a way to drive investment in strengthening the country’s skills base.

 All organisations with annual staff costs of over £3m have to pay 0.5% of their salary bill into a ring-fenced apprenticeship levy pot.
-The money is collected monthly via PAYE and must be spent within 24 months and used for training on approved apprenticeship schemes (such as the Level 4 Data Analyst Apprenticeship that we offer).
+The money is collected monthly via PAYE and can only be used for training on approved apprenticeship schemes (such as the Level 4 Data Analyst Apprenticeship that we offer).
+Organisations must forfeit any levy funding left unspent for 24 months or more

 If your organisation does not meet the requirements for levy funding, we also offer an employer-funded alternative to this apprenticeship, the Data Analysis Foundations Certificate.

-Off-the-job training is defined as learning which is undertaken outside of the day-to-day work duties and it must take place within the apprentice’s normal working hours.
+Off-the-job training is defined as learning undertaken outside of the day-to-day work duties and during the apprentice’s normal working hours.

-The 20% off-the-job training provides learners with the time to focus and develop the required skills, knowledge and behaviours to achieve the apprenticeship.
+The 6 hours per week, minimum, off-the-job training provides learners with the time to focus and develop the required skills, knowledge and behaviours to complete the programme.

 How much do managers need to be involved?

-Managers will need to ensure apprentices achieve the 20% off-the-job training hours and work on their project portfolio.
+Managers will need to ensure apprentices achieve their planned off-the-job training hours and work on their project portfolio.